Painlev'e 2 equation with arbitrary monodromy parameter, topological recursion and determinantal formulas: Jimbo-Miwa Lax pair for Painlev e

-For JM curve \eqref{SpecCurveJM2}, $R = \{+1,-1 \}$ and $\bar{z} = z^{-1}$ for both branchpoints $r = \pm 1$.
-The Eynard-Orantin differential $\omega^{(g)}_{n}$'s are meromorphic multi-differentials on the $n$-times product of spectral curve, and known to be holomorphic except for the branch points if $(g,n) \ne (0,1), (0,2)$.
+For JM curve \eqref{SpecCurveJM2}, $R = \{+1,-1 \}$ and $\bar{z} = z^{-1}$ for both branch points $r = \pm 1$.
+The Eynard-Orantin differentials $\omega^{(g)}_{n}$ are meromorphic multi-differentials on the $n$-times product of spectral curves, and known to be holomorphic except for the branch points if $(g,n) \ne (0,1), (0,2)$.
 Since our spectral curve has genus 0, the topological recursion becomes easier (see \cite{EO} for general case).

-We also introduce symplectic invariants $F^{(g)}$ for the spectral curve, following \cite{EO}:
+We also introduce symplectic invariants $F^{(g)}$ for a genus $0$ spectral curve, following \cite{EO}: